thangarajvisolve/Sample/README.markdown

 NOTE : `The category name arguments passed to the application needs to be configured in the log4cpp configuration file with the appender and layout format.`

 4.3.
-Start the `pulseox oximeter alarm` on the other terminal using by passing various options suffix to the command
+Start the pulseox oximeter alarm on the other terminal using by passing various options suffix to the command

+        $./pulseox-sub-alarm -

 Available options are: